Jamesits/SvcGuest/README.md

 * `svcguest.exe --install --config your-program.service` to register the service
 * `svcguest.exe --uninstall --config your-program.service` to remove the service
 * `svcguest.exe --help` for a complete help

-### Software Distributor

-If you wrote a piece of software and doesn't want to adapt to the Windows Service interfaces yourself (since supervisors like `systemd` and `launchd` are widely available on other OSes, and it is sometimes tricky to implement these in some languages), you can distribute a binary release of `SvcGuest.exe` and your `program.service` config file with your software, and run `svcguest.exe --install --config program.service` during installation.

 [MPL 2.0 License](LICENSE) allows distributing `SvcGuest.exe` with your software for free with some limitations.
 Ask your lawyer for advice if in doubt.